CeleritasCelery/coredumped/content/post/tramp_perf.md

       tramp-verbose 2)
 ```

-I also found that using `rsync` as your method makes updating an existing file (i.e. making a small change to a file and saving it) about 3-4 times faster than using `scp`.
-I don't use `rsync` though because it breaks remote shells.
+I also found that using `rsync` as your method makes updating an existing file (i.e. making a small change to a file and saving it) about 3-4 times faster than using `scp`.  ~~I don't use `rsync` though because it breaks remote shells.~~ Edit: This is going to be [fixed in Emacs 30.2](https://lists.gnu.org/r/tramp-devel/2025-06/msg00001.html).

 ## Use Direct Async {#use-direct-async}